- Our conferences, workshops and training

 The Network hosts the biennial Developments in Economics Education (DEE) Conference (formerly DEBE).

-DEE 2015 will take place on the 10th & 11th September 2015 at the University of Birmingham.
+DEE 2019 will take place at the University of Warwick on 11th-13th September.

-The Royal Economic Society:
+The Royal Economic Society

-Scottish Economic Society:
+Scottish Economic Society

 Past Economics Network events